sbkellogg/eci-589/README.md

 ## Time and Location

-**Meeting Time:** This distance education course is predominantly asynchronous.
+**Meeting Time:** This distance education course is entirely asynchronous.
 Online tools are utilized throughout the course for communication and interaction.
 In addition, we may use Zoom for real-time web conferencing, virtual office hours, or whole class discussions.
 Occasional live sessions will be held as a time agreeable to most students and otherwise recorded for playback by anyone unable to attend.

 **Virtual Class Locations:** This course will be taught online through NC State's *Moodle* course management platform.
 Access <http://wolfware.ncsu.edu/> and log-in with your Unity ID and password.
 After logging-in, locate and click on ECI 589 to access the course site.

-**Office Hours:** Any weekday by appointment [calendly.com/sbkellogg](applewebdata://1C1ADE9B-69FF-4630-9C22-4A09159FF85B/calendly.com/sbkellogg)
+**Office Hours:** Any weekday by appointment at [calendly.com/sbkellogg/analytics](https://calendly.com/sbkellogg/analytics)

 ## **Goals and Objectives**